-Memphis water meets or exceeds all state and federal water quality regulations again in 2020.
-This Water Quality Report guides you, the consumer, through required monitoring results and information on common contaminants that can be found in drinking water, including bottled water.
+Good news bears repeating.
+At Memphis Light, Gas and Water, our water meets or exceeds all state and federal water quality regulations.
+The 2021 Water Quality Report guides consumers through required monitoring results and information on common contaminants that can be found in all drinking water, including bottled water.
+It includes information about the testing and treatment of our drinking water.